-The Disabled Students' Allowance is a grant available to support students in higher education with the extra costs they may incur on the course as a direct result of a disability, mental health condition or specific learning difficulty (e.g. Dyslexia).
+The Disabled Students' Allowance is a grant available to support you with the extra costs you may incur on the course as a direct result of a disability, mental health condition or specific learning difficulty (e.g. Dyslexia).

 To be eligible, you must be on a full- or part-time higher education course (at least 25% of a full-time course).